dksasaki/MOM6_COBALT_NEUS25/README2.md

 # Navigate to your working directory
 cd /your/work/dir/NEUS25.COBALT/

-# Link the compiled executable
+# Link the compiled executable obtained in Step 2.
 ln -s /path/to/compiled/MOM6 .
 ```